imgproxy/imgproxy/docs/configuration.md

 When WebP support detection is enabled, please take care to configure your CDN or caching proxy to take the `Accept` HTTP header into account while caching.

-**Warning**: Headers cannot be signed.
+**⚠️Warning:** Headers cannot be signed.
 This means that an attacker can bypass your CDN cache by changing the `Accept` HTTP headers.
 Have this in mind when configuring your production caching setup.

 ## Client Hints support